MetaMask/mm-docs-v2/api-sdk/get-started/access-account.md

 This functionality isn't available yet.
 The first account in the array will always be considered the user's "selected" account.
 :::

-Once you've connected to a user, you can re-check the current account by checking the `ethereum.selectedAddress` object.